rosie4164/PCAFacialRecognition/README.md

 ## Datasets

 The dataset used was the LFWcrop Face Dataset (https://conradsanderson.id.au/lfwcrop/), which is a cropped version of the Labeled Faces in the Wild Dataset (http://vis-www.cs.umass.edu/lfw/).
 The data set "contains more than 13,000 images of faces collected from the web" and was originally "designed for studying the problem of unconstrained face recognition".
+Due to file size, this dataset was not uploaded, but can be found at the above link.
 ![alt text](http://vis-www.cs.umass.edu/lfw/Six_Face_Panels_sm.jpg)
 ## Methodology
  * Implement the Eigenface Algorithm on the LFWCrop